 There is also the possibility of being able to adjust the seat position and height to suit your pedaling style or activity, which will allow you to better reach the pedals and kayak more effectively.

 One thing that may differ from traditional paddling vessels is that with a pedal craft you will find that you may need a rudder.
-Most vessels with pedals will come with a rudder already installed, as this will help you to move through the water in a straight line.
+Most models with pedals will come with a rudder already installed, as this will help you to move through the water in a straight line.

-Types Of Pedal Kayaks
+Types Of Pedal Kayaks: Push vs Rotational

-Push pedals work with your feet pushing down on each pedal in order to move you forward through the water.
+These work with your feet pushing down on each pedal in order to move you forward through the water.
 The power comes from your feet and ankles as opposed to your whole legs.

 As you push down with each foot you’re powering the yak through the water but because each push of the foot makes you move, as soon as you stop pushing the pedals the yak will slow down very quickly.

-Vessels with rotational pedals are often easier to move, as it is ALL of your leg muscles that are doing most of the hard work.
+These pedal drives are often easier to move, as it is ALL of your leg muscles that are doing most of the hard work.
 You should be able to move across the water faster than with a push pedal craft.